Since then, we’ve learned a little secret from the U.S. Military.

 Facts About Permethrin

-A synthetic pyrethroid insecticide rather than a true repellent, Permethrin works primarily by killing ticks on contact with the clothes and can provide high levels of protection against tick bites (and mosquitoes).
+- A synthetic pyrethroid insecticide rather than a true repellent, Permethrin works primarily by killing ticks on contact with the clothes and can provide high levels of protection against tick bites and mosquito bites.

-Permethrin is applied to exterior clothing where it dries and bonds to the cloth fiber.
-This water-based formula is non-staining, odorless and has exceptional resistance to degradation by sunlight (UV), heat and water.
+- Permethrin spray is applied to exterior clothing where it dries and bonds to the cloth fiber.
+This water-based formula is non-staining, odorless and has exceptional resistance to degradation by sunlight (UV), heat, and water.

-When placed on clothing it will last 2 to 6 weeks (even up to 1 year with special application) and will even last through weekly launderings.
+- When placed on clothing, Permethrin spray will last 2 to 6 weeks (up to 1 year with special application).
+It will even last through weekly launderings.

-Permethrin is the best form of prevention against tick-borne diseases like Lyme Disease.
+- Permethrin is the best tick repellent for humans and the best form of prevention against tick-borne diseases — like Lyme Disease.

 What If You Get Permethrin On Your Skin?